 Drain and reserve the water in which the chickpeas were cooked.

-In a pan large enough to hold the chole, on a medium flame, heat the oil or ghee.
+In a pan large enough to hold the chole, on a medium flame, heat 1 tbsp oil or ghee.

-Stir-fry till the raw smell of the ginger and garlic disappears.
+Stir-fry till the raw smell of the ginger disappears.

 Add the dry masalas and mix well.